How to Prepare for Breastfeeding

 So you’ve heard about breastfeeding and you think you want to try it.
 What now?
 Throughout this blog, we are going to review some tips and tricks that will help you prepare for breastfeeding in your last couple months of pregnancy.

 Even if you are planning on exclusively breastfeeding, go ahead and get your breast pump before your due date.
 Most insurance companies will cover part, if not all, of the cost of your pump.
-You can check what pumps are covered directly with your insurance company or online at The Lactation Network.
+You can check what pumps are covered directly with your insurance company or online at Acelleron, Edgepark, or Storkpump.
 You may end up needing your pump sooner than you expect, so having it cleaned, sanitized, and ready-to-go can make the first use a smoother experience.
 Read through the instruction manual to get a general idea of how to use it, so you will be prepared before you need it.
-Buy a few nursing bras and one pumping bra.
-A nursing bra has a flap on front which opens up, so that you do not have to remove your whole bra to breastfeed.
-A pumping bra has slots in the front for your pump flanges to fit into to make pumping hands-free.
-A pumping bra is essential to be able to hands-on pump or multi-task.
-Some moms find wearing a robe with a nursing bra around the house in the early days is the best way to have quick, hassle free access to breastfeed.

 Plan Ahead

 Make freezer meals or have a friend set up a meal train.
-Put together a nursing cart where you can keep supplies like your pump, Haakaa, snacks, water, burp cloths, nipple cream, such as Lanolin, and even a few special toys you might set aside for an older child to play with while you nurse your new baby.
+Put together a nursing cart where you can keep supplies like your pump, snacks, water, burp cloths, nipple cream, such as Lanolin, and even a few special toys you might set aside for an older child to play with while you nurse your new baby.
 Consider which family members and friends might come over to help with housework or cooking after the baby is born.
 If you do not have people close by who can support you, consider using a postpartum doula, if this is a financial option for you.
 Put together a hospital bag with any necessary breastfeeding supplies, such as Lanolin and nursing bras.
 The hospital should be able to provide you a pump, if this is needed, so you can leave yours at home.

 Do Skin-to-Skin Right After Birth

 See if you can find out your delivery hospital’s policy on skin-to-skin.
 If possible, try to do skin-to-skin immediately following your baby’s birth.
 There are many benefits of skin-to-skin for both mother and baby.
 For the mother, benefits include less bleeding, lower stress, and an increase in breastfeeding confidence (1).
-For the baby, immediate skin-to-skin helps calm, regulate temperature, and reduce crying (1).
+For the baby, immediate skin-to-skin helps provide a sense of calm, regulate temperature, and reduce crying (1).
 Skin-to-skin also stimulates the hormones needed for breastfeeding and can encourage the baby to feed.

 Make a Birth Plan